rynbrd/r51-ecu/docs/climate.md

 The A/C and AV Switch Assembly grounds this wire when the rear defrost button is toggled on.
 The line is allowed to float when toggled off.

-#### Mode

-Cycles the airflow modes.

-The modes are cycled in the following order:
-* face
-* face + feet
-* feet
-* feet + windshield

-Cylcing through the windshield vent does not enable defrost mode; it only opens the vent.

-#### Recirculate

-Enables or disables cabin air recirculation.
-Can only be enabled when the face vents are opened.
-If the face vents close then recirculation is disabled.
-This is caused by cycling the mode or enabling front defrost.

-#### Dual

-This is the function of the right rotary knob's button press.

-Toggles dual zone climate control.
-When enabled the passenger temperature is controlled independently of the driver.

-When disabled the passenger temperature is set to synchronize with the driver side.

-Adjusting the passenger zone temperature will also enable dual mode.

-#### Driver Temperature Adjustment

-This is the function of the left rotary encoder.
-The encoder adjusts the temperature by 1 degree on each detent.

-Adjusting the knob clockwise increases the temperature; counter-clockwise decreases it.

-#### Passenger Temperature Adjustment

-This is the function of the right rotary encoder.
-The encoder adjusts the temperature by 1 degree on each detent.

-Adjusting the knob clockwise increases the temperature; counter-clockwise decreases it.

-Adjusting the passenger zone temperature will enable dual zone control.

 ## CAN Protocol